DigiChanges/node-experience/README.md

 TODO: Future

+There is a hot reloading using bash and git files.
+With this mechanism we can transpile only the files that are necessary to transpile, in addition there are also files to take care of eliminating the transpiled files that they are not in the project in case of deleting them, when that happens, as nodemon is used for the refresh, in the case of the remove files does not restart and in that specific case it should be restarted manually.
+Although in the normal development process
+It would not be necessary since eventually you would be modifying another file and it would automatically transpile that file and delete the file that was deleted.
 How to use TypeORM:
 Node experience comes integrated with Mongoose as the default ORM.
 It also has TypeORM integrated to use any SQL engine that is required.